-Attested: ND Longovicio, where the Praefectus numeri Longoviciarorum was based.
+Attested: Longovicio, where the Praefectus numeri Longoviciarorum was based, in the Notitia Dignitatum.

 Name origin: Navis longa ‘long ship’ was the usual Roman name for a warship, often abbreviated to plain longa, as for example when Aulus Gellius enumerated differents types of ship known to Romans, while vicus meant ‘Romanised settlement’.
-So a natural translation of Longovicium is something like ‘warship-building community’.
-R&S were aware that Celtic words for ‘ship’ such as Welsh llong, might not have come from Latin (as R&S and others accepted), but from a separate root that meant ‘light, fast’.
+So Longovicium naturally meant something like ‘warship-building community’.
+Delamarre (2017:225-232) argued that Celtic words for ‘ship’ such as Welsh llong, might not have come from Latin (as R&S and others accepted), but from a separate root that meant ‘light, fast’.

 Notes: Notice how the Notitia's military unit (discussed here) is just based on the local place name.
 An inscription found at Ravenglass mentioning ...OHORT T AEL CLASS shows that the Roman navy was active on the Cumbrian coast.
 Manuscript readings in -arorum (which editors emend to -anorum) may echo all the Latin words ending in -arius for ships' crew and parts of ships.
 It is obvious that the coastline around here has changed over the centuries.
 Longshore drift, carrying a sediment load (see here) increased by industrial sediments in the 1800s, created a spit that has shifted the mouth of the river Ehen a long way south so that it now snakes 3 km parallel to the coast before finally exiting to the sea.
 Hypothetically, a Roman shipbuilding site lies buried somewhere under all that sediment, in much the same way as the coastal lagoon where Caesar's fleet was assembled to invade Britain is nowadays flat farmland inland from Calais.